roshan939/miniature-succotash/README.md

 # miniature-succotash
-This is my first repository
+This is my first repository.
+Author - roshanM